jamesshore/ergotest/docs/reporting_api.md

 // ...
 ```

 The worker process will import your custom module and call `renderError()` every time a test fails.
-Your return value will be set on [TestCaseResult.errorRender](automation_api.md#testcaseresulterrorrender).
-It will be used automatically by the standard result renderers, or you can create a custom result renderer.
+The result of your `renderError()` function will be found in [TestCaseResult.errorRender](automation_api.md#testcaseresulterrorrender).
+Ergotest's built-in rendering functions, such as [testSuiteResult.render()](automation_api.md#testsuiteresultrender) and [TestRenderer](#testrenderer), will use it automatically.

 ### Total customization

-If you want to have totally customized output, you can create your own result renderer and error renderers.
+If you want to completely customize your output, you can create your own result renderer and error renderers.
 It's convenient to put them in the same file.
 Here's an example of a build that outputs [TAP (Test Anything Protocol)](https://testanything.org/):

 > **Warning:** This is just an example.
-It's not attempting to be an accurate or complete implementation of TAP.
+It's not meant to be an accurate or complete implementation of TAP.

 ```typescript
 // build.js - The build file